Tandem clustering with invariant coordinate selection: Invariant coordinate selection

-A perhaps simpler criterion than the \emph{var criterion} in an elliptical mixture model framework is to assume $q \leq d/2$, which implies that the majority of the generalized eigenvalues should be equal.
+A simpler criterion than the \emph{var criterion} within the framework of an elliptical mixture model is to assume $q \leq d/2$, which implies that the majority of the generalized eigenvalues should be equal.
 Then a rule could be to choose the $q-1$ components whose generalized eigenvalues deviate the most from the median of all generalized eigenvalues.
-We refer to this approach as the \emph{med criterion}.
-In a Gaussian mixture model, a very simple approach is to apply marginal tests for normality and to choose all non-normal components, which we call accordingly the \emph{normal criterion}.
-This approach was successfully used in an ICS-outlier detection framework in \citet{archimbaud2018CSDA}.
+This approach is referred to as the \emph{med criterion}.

+In a Gaussian mixture model, a simple approach is to apply marginal tests for normality and select all non-normal components, which we call accordingly the \emph{normal criterion}.
+This approach proved successful for outlier detection via ICS in \citet{archimbaud2018CSDA}.
 Note that since those authors work in an outlier detection framework, they look for non-Gaussian components only among the first components.
-In a clustering context, it is natural to take the first and last components into consideration.
+In a clustering context, it is natural to consider the first and last components.

-To summarize the section about ICS we would like to stress that the key feature for ICS as a prepocessing step for clustering is that the components are related to generalized kurtosis measures.
-Extreme generalized kurtosis values can be seen as indicators of possible interesting structures for clustering.
-This motivation does not strictly depend on the assumption of an underlying elliptical location-mixture model but can also be argued for other models with group structures.
-Nevertheless, the theory and many of the component selection methods discussed above rely on a Gaussian mixture model, which is one of the most popular clustering models.
-Furthermore, ICS is the most meaningful if the clustering information is contained in lower dimensional subspace, and the resulting dimension reduction is independent of the clustering method that is subsequently applied.
-In the following simulation study, we apply some popular clustering methods after component selection using ICS, but in general any other clustering method could be used instead.
-This makes ICS a general tool for dimension reduction in a clustering context.
-Therefore, this is quite different from the many subspace estimation methods developed and tailored for specific clustering methods, see for instance \citet{soete1994k,vichi2001factorial,BouveyronCeleuxMurphyRaftery2019}.
+To summarize the section on ICS, it is essential to highlight that the key characteristic of ICS as a preprocessing step for clustering is that the components are related to generalized kurtosis measures.
+Extreme generalized kurtosis values serve as indicators of potential interesting structures for clustering.
+This motivation does not strictly rely on the assumption of an underlying elliptical location-mixture model but can be argued for other models with group structures.
+Nevertheless, the theory and many of the component selection methods discussed above rely on a Gaussian mixture model, one of the most popular clustering models.
+Additionally, ICS is most meaningful when the clustering information is embedded in a lower dimensional subspace, and the resulting dimension reduction is independent of the subsequent clustering method applied.
+In the following simulation study, we apply some popular clustering methods after component selection using ICS, although, in general, any other clustering method could be used.
+This makes ICS a general tool for dimension reduction in a clustering context, distinguishing it from numerous subspace estimation methods tailored for specific clustering methods, see for instance \citet{soete1994k,vichi2001factorial,BouveyronCeleuxMurphyRaftery2019}.